Shivanichou/Zeotap/Rule_Engine/README.md

 **rules table**   : Store Business Rules,Organize Rules by ID,Facilitate Rule Management.
 **metadata table**: Store Application Configuration,Version Control.

+**Evaluation logic**: lets say there are four rules, Rule 1: age=10
+ Rule 2: age>10 or salary=1000
+ Rule 3: age>10 and salary=1000 and experience=5
+ Rule 4: age>10 and salary=1000 or experience=5
+ Rule 5: age>10 and salary=1000 and experience=5 and department ='HR'

+ case 1: If user entered only age attribute then only Rule 1 executes. case 2: if user enetered only

 **Testing**:
  For testing the core logic without Streamlit, use the provided **corelogic_without_streamlit_for_testing** file provided in testcases folder.
 This file create rule,evaluate rule,combine_rule verification.